Last updated by Paraic O

 4. Will the phone I purchase come with a SIM card?

-No. SIM cards are tied to a user's account and are not transferable to another user.
-A Ting SIM card will be free of cost only when purchasing a suggested item a Personal Shopper has recommended.
-A screen shot of your order will be required in order to have the free SIM card sent out.
+Only devices purchased directly through Ting will come with a Ting SIM card.
+We will send a Ting SIM card free of charge only when buying a suggested item a personal shopper has recommended.
+A screenshot of your order will be required to have the free SIM card sent out.

 Due to the Sprint Financial Eligibility Dates Policy, we currently only provide GSM options to you, to avoid purchasing a flagged incompatible device.